Swizec/react-d3-workshop/src/pages/7-animation.md

 Let me show you how it works on a small example.
 We're drawing a field of 50 by 50 circles that "flash" when touched.
 The end result looks like there's a snake following your cursor.

+## A Ball swipe transition

+Again some flying by the seat of our pants.
+We're using a new example, ignore the rainbow snake :)

+<iframe src="https://codesandbox.io/embed/618mr9r6nr" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## Rainbow snake

 You can play with the code on CodeSandbox.
 Follow along as I explain how it works.
 Tweak parameters and see what happens :)